wlmr/papr/README.md

 # PAPR
-Cryptographic scheme that allows for conditionally anonymous credentials, with the added benefit of public tamperproof logs of all previous revocations.
+A cryptographic scheme that allows for conditionally anonymous credentials, with the added benefit of public tamperproof logs of EVERY previous revocations.

 ## Installation
-Not using virtualenv:
+You are required to have Python3.9 and openSSL installed.

+### without virtualenv
 ```
 pip3 install --user -r requirements.txt
 ```

-It can be run inside a python virtualenv.
-The easiest way is to run:
+### with virtualenv
 ```
 pip3 install --user pipenv
 pipenv install --dev